-- The prospective recipient certifies, by submission of this application, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.338, including suspension or debarment.
-(See also 2 CFR parts 180 and 3369). - 3) Where the prospective recipient is unable to attest to the statements in this certification, an explanation must be included in Attachment 9 Other Supporting Documentation.
+- 1) The prospective recipient certifies, by submission of this application, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency. - 2) Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.339, including suspension or debarment.
+(See also 2 CFR parts 180 and 3369). - 3) Where the prospective recipient is unable to attest to the statements in this certification, an explanation must be included in Attachment 10: Explanation of delinquent federal debt.